 Important note for SciENcv users:

-The NIH is implementing important changes to eRA Commons and NCBI accounts in 2021.
-To increase account security, NIH will be transitioning to federated account credentials such as Login.gov or university/institutional access.
+The NIH is implementing important changes to eRA Commons and NCBI accounts.
+To increase account security, NIH is transitioning to 3rd-party account credentials such as Login.gov or university/institutional access.
 Your eRA Commons and NCBI usernames and passwords will be going away.
+This does NOT affect the data in My NCBI, My Bibliiography or SciENcv in your NCBI account or submission data in eRA Commons.

 What do I need to do?